An international research programFocusing on all HSCT complications

-Calls for projects
+Call for projects

-Today, to accelerate these discoveries, CRYOSTEM is giving access to 148,000 biological samples of transplant donor-recipient pair in its collection to academic and industrial laboratories from around the world.
+Today, to accelerate these discoveries, CRYOSTEM is giving access to almost 200,000 biological samples of transplant donor-recipient pair in its collection to academic and industrial laboratories from around the world.
 Initially focused on the single disease of graft-versus-host (Graft versus Host Disease or GvHD), the scope was further extended in November 2016 to all the complications of HSCT (with the authorization of the Committee of the Protection of Persons – CPP – South Mediterranean I).

 A new class of immune cells to predict GvHD?